Are you in a calorie deficit and have either not lost any weight or stopped losing weight?

 Also referred to as your resting energy expenditure or REE.

-Implied in the name, your BMR is the amount of energy your body uses at rest.
-Rest meaning, physically and mentally.
+As implied in the name, your BMR is the amount of energy your body uses at rest.
+Rest means, physically and mentally.
 (8)

 This also includes being in an environment that isn’t too hot or too cool, requiring you to use energy to cool or heat yourself up (Shivering or sweating).
 (9)

 Depending on the individual, your BMR will make up about 60-70% of your Total Daily Energy Expenditure.
 (10)